Everything you always wanted to know about the Amsterdam canals

 Is the canal water seawater or freshwater?

-The canals in contain both saltwater and freshwater: the saltwater enters the cities canals via the Noordzeekanaal, which connect Amsterdam with IJmuiden.
+The canals of Amsterdam in contain both saltwater and freshwater: the saltwater enters the cities canals via the Noordzeekanaal, which connect Amsterdam with IJmuiden.
 The fresh water flows from the river Rhine, via the Amsterdam-Rhine Canal.

 Do the Amsterdammers swim in the canals?